mightymaxworks/pickleplus/DEPLOYMENT-STEPS.md

-# Pickle+ Deployment Steps
+# Pickle+ Deployment Steps - Simplified Approach

-Follow these steps to deploy the full application with authentication fixes:
+Follow these steps to deploy the Pickle+ application using Replit's standard deployment method:

-## 1. Use the Deployment Script
+## 1. No Special Scripts Needed

-Use the `deploy-full-app-with-auth-fixes.sh` script which:
+We've made specific, targeted fixes to the core codebase:
-- Builds the full application
+- Added robust error handling in `passport.deserializeUser`
-- Sets up the production server with authentication fixes
+- Fixed port configuration to use port 5000 for Replit deployment
-- Creates all necessary supporting files
+- Ensured the session handling is resilient

 ## 2. Configure Deployment in Replit

 In the Replit deployment settings:
 1. Click the Deploy button
-2. Choose Cloud Run
+2. Choose Cloud Run deployment
 3. Set the following:
-   - **Build Command**: `bash deploy-full-app-with-auth-fixes.sh`
+   - **Build Command**: `npm run build`
-   - **Run Command**: `cd dist && ./start.sh`
+   - **Run Command**: `NODE_ENV=production node server/index.js`
    - Ensure `DATABASE_URL` is set in environment variables

-## 3. Make Sure Authentication Fixes Are Applied
+## 3. Key Fixes for Deployment Success

-The key authentication fixes in this deployment are:
+Our targeted changes ensure:
-- Using direct SQL queries instead of ORM for user operations
+- Authentication works reliably in production
-- Adding robust error handling in passport.deserializeUser
+- The server uses the correct port (5000) for Replit deployment
-- Implementing a fallback for session store issues
+- Error handling gracefully handles auth failures without crashing
-- Adding more detailed logging for authentication issues
+- Sessions persist correctly

 ## 4. Deploy and Monitor